1 Corinthians Chapter 9

 2. If I’m not an apostle to others, then at least I am to you; for you are the seal of my apostleship in the Lord.

-4. Don’t we definitely have the right to eat and drink?
+4. Don’t we definitely have the right to eat and to drink?

-6. Or do only Barnabas and I lack the right to not work?
+6. Or do only Barnabas and I not have the right to not work?

 8. I don’t speak these things according to man, do I?
-Doesn’t the law also say these things?
+Or doesn’t the law also say these things?

 12. If others partake of their right from you, couldn’t we do so more?
-But we didn’t make use of this right, but instead, we patiently endured everything so we wouldn’t put any hindrance on the gospel of the Anointed.
+But we didn’t make use of this right, but instead, we patiently endure all things so we wouldn’t put any hindrance on the gospel of the Anointed.

-13. Don’t you *know the men who work in the temple eat the food in the temple?
-And don’t the men who serve at the altar have a share in the altar sacrifices?
+13. Don’t you *know that the men working in the temple eat the food from the temple?
+And don’t the men serving at the altar have a share in the altar sacrifices?

-15. But I haven’t made use of these rights.
+15. But I haven’t used any of these rights.
 (And I didn’t write these things so it might become this way with me.)
-For it’s better for me to die than for anyone to make my boasting empty.
+For it’s better for me to die rather than for anyone to make6“to make” is literally “will make” my boasting empty.

 16. For if I proclaim the gospel, there isn’t a boast for me, for a compulsion is placed on me; for woe is me if I don’t proclaim the gospel.